 1. Bitsight – Cyber Risk Intelligence Leader

-- Market-leading cyber risk ratings validated against real-world incidents
+- Market-leading cyber risk ratings independently correlated to real-world incident likelihood (Marsh McLennan validation)

-- Agentless, permissionless visibility across the extended digital footprint
+Agentless, permissionless visibility across the full extended digital footprint, no deployment required

-- Advanced analytics powered by Bitsight AI for risk prioritization and reporting
+Advanced analytics powered by Bitsight AI for risk prioritization, reporting, and remediation acceleration

 - External Attack Surface Management (EASM): Continuously discover, monitor, and prioritize exposures across your digital footprint.
 Measure, track, and improve security posture with evidence-based metrics.
 Helps CISOs communicate risk in measurable terms and prioritize remediation effectively.